demellj/c5-project/README.md

 ## CI/CD

-Continuous integration is integrated using Github Actions.
+Continuous integration is provided by Github Actions.
 It is configured to run the very same docker-compose build yamls, but additionally it tags and publishes the images to docker hub.
 The publishing is only triggered when a version `git tag` is pushed to the repository (any tag starting with `v`).
 However, builds are performed on every publish to the `main` branch.

 ## Deployment